iggredible/Learn-Vim/ch12_search_and_substitute.md

 vim is awesome
 ```

-## Repeating the Last Substitution
+## Repeating The Last Substitution

 You can repeat the last substitute command with either the normal command `&` or by running `:s`.
 If you have just run `:s/good/awesome/`, running either `&` or `:s` will repeat it.